 Under the headship of Miss Bishop, the school adopts the motto ‘Ad Lucem’ and the sunflower emblem.
 Miss Bishop also writes the school song 'To the Sunflowers' and oversees the publication of the first issues of the school Magazine.

 The Guild of Charity, latterly known as the Guild of Service, is founded.
 Its founders choose as motto "Disce, doce, dilige" and declare that the underlying principle of the work of the Guild should be "self-denial for Charity's sake."

-Two OHS girls win Open University scholarships at a time when girls still weren’t eligible to receive degrees from orthodox universities (though by the 1870s women were allowed to study at Oxford and Cambridge without matriculation).
+Two OHS girls win scholarships to attend university at a time when girls still weren’t eligible to receive degrees from orthodox universities (though by the 1870s women were allowed to study at Oxford and Cambridge without matriculation).

 Miss Lucy Soulsby arrives as new headmistress from Cheltenham Ladies’ College.